kimtakala/regex-project/dokumentaatio/testausdokumentti.md

 | src/tests/test_state_machine.py           | 51    | 1    | 98%   | 129                                      |
 | **TOTAL**                                 | 186   | 41   | 78%   | -                                        |

+## Pylint score:

+Your code has been rated at 9.64/10

 ## Mitä on Testattu ja miten?

 ### state_machine.py